wp-plugins/junoe-xmlrpc-additional-methods/readme.txt

 Supplied methods are below.

 * wp.JdeleteAllPage : delete all pages
+* wp.JpluginInfo : return installed WordPress and this plugin information.
 * wp.JcheckAdminAccount : check account has administrator privilege or not.
 * wp.JgetAllPageByJSON : get all page content by json
 * wp.JaddNewBlog : create new blog